October 2024

 Anthony Consoli

-Consoli, who prioritized wellness and ecological health for both people and the environment during his time at UMB, said his philosophy and approach stem from the University’s mission and core values, which include Well-Being and Sustainability.
+Consoli, who prioritized wellness and ecological health for people and the environment during his time at UMB, said his philosophy and approach stem from the University’s mission and core values, which include Well-Being and Sustainability.
 As he explained, “UMB is Maryland’s premier health sciences institution, making it vital that the campus environment reflects its mission to improve long-term health for people, communities, and the planet.”

 In particular, the creation of green spaces might seem difficult given the University’s setting in downtown Baltimore, but Consoli brought an optimistic outlook to such projects.

-“Urban campuses have great challenges which simultaneously present great opportunities for improvement,” he said.
-“Small parks and ecological landscapes at UMB provide areas of refuge for nature, wildlife, and all of us, absorbing stormwater, cleaning our air and regenerating our spirits.
+“Urban campuses have great challenges, which simultaneously present great opportunities for improvement,” he said.
+“Small parks and ecological landscapes at UMB provide areas of refuge for nature, wildlife, and all of us, absorbing stormwater, cleaning our air, and regenerating our spirits.
 One spot that fills me with joy is just southeast of Pascault Row, where a rain garden has become a bird sanctuary, filled with song and activity.”

-bloom times, and their colors allows the University to design ecological landscapes that maintain color and visual interest throughout the year.
+During his time at the University, Consoli also developed tools to encourage the wider use of native plantings across campus.
+His creation of a spreadsheet cataloging native plants, their bloom times, and their colors allows the University to design ecological landscapes that maintain color and visual interest throughout the year.
 This approach marks a departure from previous landscaping practices that emphasized aesthetics alone, when planting a succession of annuals offered temporary beauty but little in the way of ecological benefit.

-“The obvious advantage is the wellness that stems from human affinity with nature—plants have an immediate calming effect and help renew the psyche,” he noted.
+“The obvious advantage is the wellness that stems from human affinity with nature — plants have an immediate calming effect and help renew the psyche,” he noted.
 “Less obvious, but equally important, is the air purification function these walls serve.
 The soil medium in these self-irrigating walls acts as a super filter, cleaning the air far more effectively than plants alone could.
 This alignment of nature, health, and design exemplifies UMB’s mission to foster wellness for its community.”

-One of those colleagues, Elizabeth Main, MPA, director of UMB’s Office of Sustainability, summed up his impact on the University by saying, “Anthony’s passion and advocacy for sustainability pre-dated the existence of our formal sustainability office, and his legacy will carry on long after we are gone.
+One of those colleagues, Elizabeth Main, MPA, director of UMB’s Office of Sustainability, summed up his impact on the University by saying, “Anthony’s passion and advocacy for sustainability predated the existence of our formal sustainability office, and his legacy will carry on long after we are gone.
 We are immensely grateful to Anthony for laying the groundwork for impactful sustainability work at UMB.”